apache/freemarker/README.md

   go to "Run" -> "Run Configurations...", then right click on "Gradle Project" in the tree, then "New".
 The "Gradle task" (and the "Name") should be `test`, and the "Working directory" `${workspace_loc:/freemarker}`.
-- It's highly recommened to use the Eclipse FindBugs plugin.
+- It's highly recommended to use the Eclipse FindBugs plugin.
   - Install it from Eclipse Marketplace (3.0.2 as of this writing)
   - Window -> Preferences -> Java -> FindBugs:
     Set all bug marker ranks from Warning to Error.
 (For false alarms we add